 The course’s area was tripled to sixty-six acres, stretching from Vickery Boulevard north to the Texas & Pacific tracks.

 But the course bled money, and in 2019 the city voted to convert it to a city park.

 These were the Fort Worth courses in 1940, as listed in Texas, a Guide to the Lone Star State.

-Finally, in the early fifties, as African Americans continued their struggle for equality, they were not allowed access to the city’s municipal courses.
-Under pressure by the Fort Worth Negro Golf Association and other groups, the city built nine-hole Harmon Field Golf Course for African Americans.
+In the early 1950s, as African Americans continued their struggle for equality, they were not allowed access to the city’s municipal courses.
+In 1954, under pressure by the Fort Worth Negro Golf Association and other groups, the city built nine-hole a golf course for African Americans at Harmon Field.